jugla/keyatome/README.md

 ```
 where :
 - atome_linky_number is optional (default is 1) and represents your linky within the account (1, 2, 3 ...)
-- name is optional (default value is Atome)
+- name is optional (default value is Atome) and represents root name for sensor :
+  - sensor.atome_... when atome_linky_number is one
+  - sensor.atome_linky(number)_ when atome_linky_number is greater

 **Check that *atome* of HomeAssistant is not activated (i.e. declared in configuration.yaml) to avoid too many request on Atome Server**